platyplus/remote-host/README.md

 # NixOS
-NixOS config for servers in the field.
+NixOS config for remote servers with little connectivity and available skills.

 1. [Installing NixOS from scratch](#method-1-installing-nixos-from-scratch)
 2. [Converting an existing Linux system into NixOS](#method-2-converting-an-existing-linux-system-into-nixos)